-- 19. Used the MassDOT Culvert Inventory and NAACC database for the Performance Measures Criteria Process for the TIP As needed/requested - 20.
-Updated and maintained data, maps, and the CMMPO Culvert Program Dashboard and CMMPO Culvert Program Hubsite Ongoing - 21.
-Prepared a final report and ArcGIS Dashboard outlining the results of culvert assessments in the Towns of Boylston and Blackstone to share with town officials -4^{th} Quarter FFY 2025 - 22.
-Maintenance of integration of other assets into the culvert database Ongoing - 23.
-Provided communities with current MassDOT and NAACC culvert data to help inform potential projects Ongoing - 24.
-Encouraged communities to replace and maintain vulnerable culverts to maintain the region network Ongoing - 25.
-Assisted communities with grants to repair or replace vulnerable culverts As needed/requested
+- 19. Utilized the MassDOT Culvert Inventory and NAACC database for the Performance Measures Criteria Process for the TIP - As needed/requested - 20.
+Analyzed staff-collected culvert assessment data and barrier conditions for vulnerable culverts and potential projects Ongoing - 21.
+Updated and maintained datasets, maps, and the CMMPO Culvert Program Dashboard and CMMPO Culvert Program Hubsite Ongoing - 22.
+Prepared a town report and ArcGIS Dashboard outlining the results of culvert assessments for the Town of Blackstone to share with town officials 1st Quarter, FFY 2026 - 23.
+Integrated other assets into the culvert database and analyzed the results Ongoing - 24.
+Provided communities with current MassDOT and NAACC culvert data to help inform potential projects As needed/requested - 25.
+Encouraged communities to replace and maintain vulnerable culverts to maintain the region network Ongoing - 26.
+Assisted communities with grant opportunities to repair or replace vulnerable culverts As needed/requested